Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

 \section{Approach}

-The main objective of our approach is to automatically learn what indicates vulnerabilities (without any features definition and/or selection by human intervention) and use it to predict the presence of vulnerabilities in unseen code.

-The key idea of our method is to train a machine translator (viz. an encoder-decoder sequence to sequence model) to identify vulnerable code, by feeding it with vulnerable code fragments and their corresponding fixes.
-Machine translators have been successfully used to translate natural text from one language to another, as they automatically recognize (i) the features of the language (to be translated) and (ii) the required translation (to the desired language).
-In our case, it is used to automatically identify the features of vulnerabilities without any investment of time and/or resources to define features.
+The key idea of \our is to train a machine translator (viz. an encoder-decoder sequence to sequence model) to identify vulnerable code, by feeding it with vulnerable code fragments and their corresponding fixes.
+Machine translators can automatically recognize: (i) features of the language (to be translated) and (ii) required translation (to the desired language).
+In our case, it is used to automatically identify vulnerability features with minimum overhead.

-It should be noted that we do not aim at fixing vulnerable code, but rather at identifying vulnerable code instances.
-The point here is that we use the translator to indicate the presence of vulnerabilities without considering what it produces as fixes.
-In other words, we leverage the ability of the translators to learn the vulnerabilities' context and not their exact location.
-We assert that since vulnerable code instances are scarce, the information gained from historical data is inevitably partial and incomplete.
-Therefore, it can be used to indicate the presence of vulnerabilities but not their actual location/pattern.
+It should be noted that we do not aim at fixing vulnerable code, but rather at identifying likely vulnerable code instances.
+The point here is that we use the translator to indicate the presence of vulnerabilities without considering the fixes produced by the model.
+In other words, we leverage the ability of the translators to learn the vulnerabilities' context and not their instance and location.
+We assert that since vulnerable code instances are scarce, information gained from historical data is inevitably partial and incomplete.
+Therefore, it can be used to indicate the presence of vulnerabilities but not their instance context.

 The translator is trained on \emph{input - desired output} pairs,\ie on \emph{vulnerable - fixed} code fragments.
-For prediction, one can input unseen code (which may or may not contain vulnerabilities) into the translator to check whether it is likely to have vulnerabilities.
-If the translator transforms the code then it can be concluded that the code is likely vulnerable.
-To avoid many false positives (that the translator transforms every input code fragment), we also train it to \emph{not} transform non-vulnerable code fragments.
-Thus, we also feed it with input-output pairs, each of which is a copy of the same non-vulnerable code fragment (input = output).
+For prediction, one can input an unseen code into the trained translator to check whether it is likely to be vulnerable.
+If the translator changes the code then it can be concluded that the code is likely to be vulnerable.
+To avoid many false positives (the translator changing every input code fragment), we also train it to leave non-vulnerable code fragments \emph{unchanged}.
+To this end, we also feed the translator with input-output pairs where each of which is a non-vulnerable code fragment (input = output).
 It must be noted that we train only on the components (files) that were fixed, leaving aside the unchanged ones.
 This way we aim at reducing the noise from the training data,~\ie by focusing on what we are certain of; the information provided by the vulnerability fixes.